Isopolito/Ganchos/README.md

 * Ganchos plugins will automatically be available.
 Drop plugins into one of the plugin directories configured in the ganchos general config file `~/.ganchos/config/general`

 ## Goals
 * Make this rock solid and performant so that it can be used reliably in any environment for important work.
-The only concern of the end user should be ensuring that their plugins are written correctly.
-Ganchos should be robust enough to never fail through any fault of its own, gracefully handle bad plugins and expose any potential problems via clear logging so that in the case of a plugin with a bug, the developer can easily track down and fix their issues.
+The only concern of the end user should be ensuring that their plugins are working correctly.Ganchos should be robust enough to never fail through any fault of its own, gracefully handle bad plugins and expose any potential problems via clear logging so that in the case of a plugin with a bug, the developer can easily track down and fix their issues.
 * Get UI developed so that it can provide an easy and intuitive way to manage this.
 Ideally you could generate plugin templates from the UI so that the process of creating and using plugins for the first time is intuitive and self-documenting.
-* Make work on other operating systems.
+* Make it work on other operating systems.
 Currently only tested on Linux.
 * Build in the ability to chain multiple plugins together.
 A crude version of this can be implemented via delay configuration, but it's not a robust solution.
 * Continue to add logic for detecting events.
 Key presses, more advanced networking, etc.